 A team from across Western Power oversee implementation of the plan and report on our progress via our Annual Report and to the Disability Services Commission each year.

 We aim to provide all our information in a format that is easy to read and understand.
-To request information in an alternative format, such as hard copy, large print, languages other than English, audio format (CD or cassette) or Braille, please contact us on 13 10 87, National Relay Service 1800 13 13 51, TIS 13 14 50 or submit an online enquiry to our Customer Service Centre.
+To request information in an alternative format, such as hard copy, large print, languages other than English, audio format (CD or cassette) or Braille, please contact us on 13 10 87, National Relay Service 1800 13 13 51, TIS 13 14 50 or submit an online enquiry to our Customer Experience Centre.

 The Disability Services Act requires Western Power’s Disability Access and Inclusion Plan (DAIP) to be implemented by our contractors as well as our staff.